Queensland Road Danger Map Roche Legal

 The most dangerous roads in Rockhampton City

-20 crash black spots in Rockhampton City over the last 10 years, ranked by the number of people injured.
+19 crash black spots in Rockhampton City over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Rockhampton City ranks #22 statewide.

 205